About me

 Alongside my private practice, I work as a bereavement counsellor at St Joseph’s Hospice, Hackney, and for Headstrong Counselling.
 I have also worked as a befriender at Maytree Suicide Respite Centre in Finsbury Park.

 I was born and raised in Liverpool, where I went to a state-funded grammar school.
-In my late teens, I competed internationally in sport, giving me insights into ambition, dedication, and success.
-I went to university to study ancient Greek and Latin literature with philosophy.
+I studied ancient Greek and Latin literature with philosophy at the University of Oxford, and fine art at Central St Martins College of Art and Design, London.